drostej/blog/README.md

 # blog
- A simple rails blog in a scaffolding pattern
+ A new  simple rails blog in a scaffolding pattern